 Looking for the best dumbbells available today?
 To help outfit your home gym, we vetted 25+ contenders before buying and testing the top 9 models side-by-side for several weeks of workouts.
 Through living room workouts, on-the-go exercise routines, and sore muscles, our team of fitness gurus assessed grip comfort, ease of use, weight accuracy, durability, surface marking, and the footprint of each hand weight thoroughly.
 Whether you're looking for a compact set of adjustable hand weights, an entire set of dumbbells, or just a few pounds to add difficulty to your workouts, we have something for you.Setting up your home gym doesn't have to be complicated.
-From hangboards for climbers, to bike trainers for cyclists, to simple staples like exercise balls and foam rollers for recovery, our fitness experts have tested the goods to help you reach all of your training goals.
+From hangboards for climbers, to bike trainers for cyclists, to simple staples like exercise balls and the top-rated foam rollers for recovery, our fitness experts have tested the goods to help you reach all of your training goals.

 Our Top Picks